CristianoWinter10/1Valet-Challenge/README.md

 Android Studio 4.+
 The SDK target used to compile the Application is the version 31

-Once with the project cloned:
+Once that the project is cloned:

 Open the terminal go to the root of the project and run the command "./gradlew wiremockserver" or "gradlew wiremockserver", it will depends on the system